TUM-DSE/research-work-info/registration/README.md

     -  **Guided Research/IDP registration** is allowed *only* at the beginning of each semester.

 - **Registration:**

+    - Step #1: Please update our [active research work database](https://github.com/TUM-DSE/research-work-archive/blob/main/active_research.md).
-The thesis now needs to be registered through https://portal.cit.tum.de/ The advisor should create the thesis.
+    - Step #2: The research work is now officially registered through https://portal.cit.tum.de/ .
+The advisor should create the entry.
 The system will then ask the student for confirmation.
 Once both parties have accepted the thesis, it will be reviewed by the administration.

-**IMPORTANT:** After successful registration, please update our [active research work database](https://github.com/TUM-DSE/research-work-archive/blob/main/active_research.md).
+**IMPORTANT:** After successful registration,

 - **Duration:** After the registration process, the clock starts!
 The standard stipulated time limit for your research work is as follows: